 Spirit Lake, a once pristine body of water decimated by the 1980 eruption of Mount St. Helens, was turned into a toxic pond after ash and debris rained down from the violent blast, and volcanic gases seeped up from the lakebed.
 But the lake is recovering, and Alex Barnes ’20 spent the summer gathering bacteria from the water to learn how.

 Not all genes are equal.
 Most plants have a “lazy” gene, one that causes irregular growth due to gravity.
 Maya Sealander ’20 studied the lazy gene in tomatoes—and how it interacts with phytochromes—to learn how plants sense both light and gravity and explore how the lazy gene expresses itself.

 By studying how the introduction of beavers changes remote farmland and wilderness streams previously uninhabited by the creatures, Hayley Rettig ’21, Amanda Foster ’20, and Erin Stewart ’20 contributed to ongoing research into how the rodents may help speed the recovery of trees after wildfires and fight the effects of climate change.

 Joe Ewers ’21 spent much of his summer surgically removing the lenses from cow eye specimens.
 His goal: to extract the protein aquaporin 0 and learn how it oxidizes and breaks down, adding to research about the link between the protein and degenerative neurological conditions, such as Parkinson’s disease.

 Can a comic book offer insight into American society?
 Erin Budrow ’20 pored over stacks of Marvel comics to find out.
-Tracing the action and evolution of Captain America through the decades, she found links between the superhero and our social history, and discovered how the captain has reflected the values and mores of the nation.
+Tracing the action and evolution of Captain America through the decades, she found links between the superhero and our social history.
+She discovered how the captain had reflected the values and mores of the nation.